Aboriginal Economic Empowerment and Reconciliation

 Supporting Aboriginal economic empowerment is a key focus of the Don Dunstan Foundation’s current Strategic Plan.

-As part of the 2017 Governor’s Leadership Foundation Program, a report was commissioned by the Foundation to identify ways to increase Aboriginal participation in the South Australian economy.
+As part of the 2017 and 2018 Governor’s Leadership Foundation Program, two respective reports were commissioned by the Foundation to identify ways to increase Aboriginal participation in the South Australian economy.

 - Engage a Thinker in Residence to stimulate conversation on Aboriginal Economic Participation